-Even if your coach is not that caring and fails to mention every session that safety and technique comes first, well, did you get a brain when you were born?
+Even if your coach is not that caring and fails to mention every session that safety and technique come first, well, did you get a brain when you were born?
 I bet you did, and it has this most amazing thing called COMMON SENSE, use it.
 Now, attached to that brain should be a pair of ears, open them and store the information which your coach provides you with.
-Also in that brain is something called MEMORY, use it to store DATA and RECALL all those important things.
+Also in that brain is something called MEMORY, use it to store DATA and RECALL all those important things. [/jest]

 Join the club of smart athletes, be competitive, but never risk your health and safety for it!